bjoernf73/DryDeploy/README.md

 ### -Actions
 Array of one or more Actions to include.
 All others are excluded.
-If not specified, all Actions are included.
+If not specified, Actions are disregarded from the filter.
-Supports partial
+Supports
-match ('Co' will match Action 'ConfigAD')
+tab-completion and partial match ('ter' will match Action 'terra.run')

 ```yaml
 Type: String[]